– this page as pdf –

 Preferences

-Mondrian features a preferences dialog, to set your favorite background and highlight color.
+ondrian features a preferences dialog, to set your favorite background and highlighting color.
 Five schemes are preset.
-If you have some other intriguing color scheme, please let me know to integrate it.
+If you have some other intriguing color scheme, please let me know and I'll add it.

-You may save your custom scheme if none of the defaults suits you.
+You may save your own customized scheme, if none of the defaults suits you.

 Preference